it's coming ...

 “Still manning the fries?”

-“Ha,” he left and pulled his shorts down a little to give a half moon.
+“Ha,” he left and pulled his shorts down and showed his white ass against a dark brown tan line.

 She shook her head, “I don’t get him.”